 Law School Case Brief

-The Court held that the doctrine of primary estoppel applied.
-The doctrine of primary estoppel was defined as a "promise which the promisor should reasonably expect to induce action or forbearance of a definite and substantial character on the part of the promise and which did induce such action or forbearance was binding if injustice can be avoided only by the enforcement of the promise.”
-The Court held that by the language or conduct of the defendant, plaintiff general contractor Brennan was led to do a thing which he would not have otherwise done; therefore, Brennan suffered injury, and defendant paving company was liable for damages.
+A promise, which the promisor should reasonably expect to induce action or forbearance of a definite and substantial character on the part of the promisee and which does induce such action or forbearance, is binding if injustice can be avoided only by enforcement of the promise.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.